SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/08-Homework.md

 [/code-editor]
 [task-description]
 ## Description
-Find online more information about ASCII www.ascii-code.com (American Standard Code for Information Interchange) and write a program that **prints part of the ASCII table** of characters at the console.
+Find more information about ASCII www.ascii-code.com (American Standard Code for Information Interchange) online and write a program that **prints part of the ASCII table** of characters to the console.

 On the first line of input you will receive the **char index** you should **start** with and on the second line - the index of the **last** character you should print.